Use This 8th CPC Salary Calculator:

 This is similar to what happened after the 7th Pay Commission, when arrears for 6–7 months were given later in the year.

-Every 10 years, the government sets up a Pay Commission to revise salaries, pensions, and benefits of government employees and PSU staff.
-This is done because:
+Every 10 years, the government constitutes a Pay Commission because:

 What About the Next DA Hike?